 Figure 2.
 11% of all human protein-coding genes encode proteins localized to the plasma membrane.
 Each bar is clickable and gives a search result of proteins that belong to the selected category.

 The plasma membrane is composed of a lipid bilayer, in which lipids constitute half and proteins the other half of the total mass in most human cell types.
 Phospholipids, which are composed of a hydrophilic phosphate group and two hydrophobic fatty-acid chains, make up the fundamental structural element in the plasma membrane (Jacobson K et al. (2019); Kobayashi T et al. (2018),Alberts B et al, 2002b.
 The inner and outer leaflet of the bilayer is held together by non-covalent interactions between the hydrophobic tails, which point towards each other and away from the hydrophilic faces of the membrane.
 In addition to phospholipids, the plasma membrane of animal cells contains two other major lipid classes; glycolipids and cholesterol.
-While cholesterol is usually almost as abundant as phospholipids, glycolipids only constitute about 2% of the lipids of the plasma membrane and are found only on the outer leaflet.
+While cholesterol is usually almost as abundant as phospholipids, glycolipids only constitute about 2% of the lipids of the plasma membrane and are found only in the outer leaflet.
 The second major component of the plasma membrane is proteins.
 They can be divided into integral membrane proteins that cross the complete bilayer, peripheral membrane proteins that are anchored into one leaflet of the lipid bilayer, and surface proteins that bind to the polar heads of phospholipids or other membrane proteins.
 The composition of the plasma membrane is dynamic and adapts to changes in the environment as well as to the cell cycle.
 At physiological temperatures, the cell membrane is fluid and flexible, while at cooler temperatures, it becomes gel-like.

 While the plasma membrane is behaving like a two-dimensional fluid, in which the lipids and proteins are not in fixed positions, it is still organized in different microdomains and specialized regions (Krapf D. (2018); Jacobson K et al. (2019); Kobayashi T et al. (2018)).
 These include lipid rafts, caveolae, protrusions and cell junctions.
-Cell junctions consist of regions with protein complexes that mediate contact or adhesion with neighbouring cells or with the extracellular matrix (Garcia MA et al. (2018)).
+Cell junctions (Figure 3) consist of regions with protein complexes that mediate contact or adhesion with neighbouring cells or with the extracellular matrix (Garcia MA et al. (2018)).
 The major types of cell junctions in vertebrates include gap junctions, tight junctions, and anchoring junctions.
-The latter includes desmosomes, hemidesmosomes and adherens junction.
+The latter includes desmosomes, hemidesmosomes and adherens junctions.
 Desmosomes mediate cell-cell adhesion through transmembrane linker-proteins called cadherins, which connect to intermediate filaments within the cell and to cadherins on neighbouring cells.
-Hemi-desmosomes instead contain integrins, which also connect to intermediate filaments in the cytosol, but then also to components of the extracellular matrix, instead of neighbouring cells.
-Adherens junctions can contain cadherins or integrins, but in this case connecting to actin filaments in the cytosol.
+Hemi-desmosomes instead contain integrins, which also connect to intermediate filaments in the cytosol, but also to components of the extracellular matrix, instead of neighbouring cells.
+Adherens junctions can contain cadherins or integrins, but in this case connects to actin filaments in the cytosol.

 Table 1.
 Selection of proteins suitable as markers for the plasma membrane.